JarvisPlanet/covid-india-test/README.md

 * In terminal window go to covid-india-test path and run the below command

 	* bundle install (only for first time to install the gems)
+	* bundle exec rake test (To run all the test cases in every spec file)
+	* bundle exec rake test SPEC=SPEC=spec/integration/state_covid_spec.rb (To run only that particular spec file)
-	* bundle exec rake test
+	* bundle exec rake test SPEC=spec/integration/state_covid_spec.rb:15 (To run a particular test case in that spec file)